yunke-yunfly/fast-typescript-to-jsonschema/README.en-US.md

 ## Feature

 - compile Typescript to get all type information
-- convert properties, extendings, annotations, and initial values to jsonschema
+- convert properties, extends, annotations, and initial values to jsonschema

 ## Usage